Unreal Engine vs. Unity - Which Game Engine to Choose?

 What Is Unity

 Currently, Unity leads the market in game development.
-When it comes to Unity game development, you can make both 2D and 3D games with ease.
+When it comes to Unity game development, you can easily create both 2D and 3D games, provided you meet the Unity engine system requirements.
 The interface works perfectly to guide beginners and requires little additional learning for pros.
 If you are starting out with these game engines, it may be easier to start with Unity and then work your way up to Unreal Engine if you so choose.

-It even has tools to limit the amount of coding you need to do, and the rest uses C#, which is familiar to most.
+It even has tools to limit the amount of coding you need to do, and understanding the recommended specs for Unity can help you optimize your development process.
+The rest uses C#, which is familiar to most developers.
 When it comes to 2D, while both engines have the capability, Unity is generally considered more robust.

 Who uses Unity?
-Generally, Unity is favored by Indie developers.
+Unity is generally favored by indie developers, and many successful game development companies are using Unity to bring their creative visions to life.
 It also has a larger community, but both engines still have good-sized communities.

 If you are new to Unity and looking to get started, you can see our top picks for learning tutorials in Unity in the post Top Tutorials for Learning Unity.
 Definitely worth a look for beginners!